What is a Right of Way?

 Duke Energy Carolinas maintains more than 13,000 miles of transmission lines and more than 52,000 overhead distribution miles.
 We have obtained easements and agreements with local communities and property owners that allow us to build and maintain our power lines.

-Easement rights include managing trees and other vegetation, either inside or outside the easement, that pose a threat to the reliability of the electric system.
+Easement rights include managing trees and other vegetation, inside – and in some instances, outside – the easement, that pose a threat to the reliability of the electric system.
 Easement rights also include keeping the right of way free and clear of encroachments and obstructions.